ASendellPrice/Myzomela_pipeline/README.md

 **ALSO NOTE:** Not all samples have the same number of read pairs present in their raw_data directories.
 Here ABY76 and AMB1 both have a single pair of sequencing reads, whereas AMB2 has two.
 This is because AMB2 has been sequenced across multiple (2) sequencing lanes (likely this sample was of low concentration and required twice the sequencing effort to produce the data quantity we requested).

+### ASSUMPTION 2:
-* the text file "samples.txt" is present (we created this during the step above).
+The working directory contains the text file "samples.txt" which lists the samples we are going to work with.
+We created this during step 3.

+### ASSUMPTION 3:
-* the reference genome is stored in directory "Ref_Genome" and has been indexed with both samtools and bowtie2 (this was done in step 2).
+The reference genome we want to use is stored in directory "Ref_Genome" and has been indexed with both samtools and bowtie2 (this was done in step 2).

+### ASSUMPTION 4:
-* line 4 of RawReads2SampleBams.sh is updated so that the job array range matches the number of samples in "samples.txt"
+Line four of RawReads2SampleBams.sh is updated so that the job array range matches the number of samples in "samples.txt".
+This needs to be updated to "1-65" (as there are 65 samples in "samples.txt" that we want to process).

 ```
 head -n 10 Scripts/RawReads2SampleBams.sh